angelsteger/tips/README.md

 Q: How many hours did it take to complete?
 A: Approx 6-8 (corrupted my file and remade it again)
+UPDATE: more like 12 counting animation and launch screens

 Q: Which required and optional stories have you completed?
 A: